stahnma/now-playing/README.markdown

 ## Features

-If you'd like a media player that I haven't supported, either write up the code and submit the patch, or let me know and I'll see if I can figure something out quickly.
+If you would like a media player that I have not supported, either write up the code and submit the patch, or let me know and Iwill see if I can figure something out quickly.

 ## License
 MIT License